-One advantage of repeating CV repeated cross-validation is that model imprecision can easily be assessed for each prediction (\hat{Y}) using the standard deviation (SD) and mean (\bar{Y}) of the predictions across 5 repeats, respectively.
-In this study, the SD is shown as error bars for each prediction (\hat{Y}) and was also calculated for each overall summary statistic while assessing assessing the model performance.
+- All spectroscopy models were evaluated for their performance using the root mean squared error (RMSE) to assess accuracy, 170 the bias to assess the mean error and the mean square error skill score (SS{mse}) , which is commonly interpreted as R^2 , to assess the model fit (Nussbaum et al., 2018; Wilks, 2011).
+One advantage of repeating CV is that model imprecision can easily be assessed for each prediction \hat{Y} using the standard deviation (SD) and mean \bar{Y} of the predictions across 5 repeats, respectively.
+In this study, the SD is shown as error bars for each prediction \hat{Y} and were also calculated for each overall summary statistic 175 while assessing model performance.

-2.4 Calibration Schemes
+3.4 Calibration Schemes

-2.4.1 Local Models
+3.4.1 Local Models

-Spectroscopy becomes time and cost efficient when you minimize minimizing the amount of laborious chemical reference analysis.
+Spectroscopy becomes time and cost efficient when you minimize the amount of laborious chemical reference analysis.
 Therefore, it makes sense to split the local HAFL data into a calibration and validation subset (Figure 2).
 In this manner, the validation can be used to determine how many samples are needed to accurately and precisely calibrate a model.
-We selected n = 15, 20, 25, 30, 40, 50 and 58 representative local HAFL calibration samples by using the KS algorithm to the first 5 PCs.
-Models cannot be calibrated We did not build models using less than 15 soil samplesin a 5 times repeated, grouped by location, 10-fold cross validation and so results were not comparable and hence not shown.
-Calibrating a model with so little data is also highly questionable. samples.
+We selected n = 15, 180 20, 25, 30, 40, 50 and 58 representative local HAFL calibration samples by using the KS algorithm to the first 5 PCs.
+Models cannot be calibrated using less than 15 soil samples in a 5 times repeated, grouped by location, 10-fold cross validation and so results were not comparable and hence not shown.
+Calibrating a model with so little data is also highly questionable.
 These selected samples were then used to calibrate iterations of PLSR models (Figure 2).
 In an application of the method described, reference data would only have to be measured for the selected samples used for calibration.
-Each calibrated model iteration was validated using the same 58 remaining local samples of each iteration never used for any of the calibration iterations.
+Each calibrated model iteration 185 was validated using the remaining local samples of each iteration.

-2.4.2 SSL Spiked Models
+3.4.2 SSL Spiked Models

 In the next step, we utilized the Swiss SSL in iterations of model calibrations to see if predictive performance can be improved while further reducing the number of new local samples needed for reference analysis (Figure 2).
 Also, we expected a large amount of additional data from the SSL to improve model robustness and reliability (Lobsey et al., 2017).
-With the help of all SSL samples containing carbon reference data (n = 4295), we were able to include iterations of PLSR calibrations spiked with as few as n = 3, 5, 7 and 10 local HAFL samples.
+With the help of 190 all SSL samples containing carbon reference data (n = 4295), we were able to include iterations of PLSR calibrations spiked with as few as n = 3, 5, 7 and 10 local HAFL samples.
 Further iterations with the same n = 15, 20, 25, 30, 40, 50 and 58 local HAFL samples as for the local models were also calibrated.
-Just as with the local models, each iteration was validated with the remaining local HAFL samples not used in model calibration (116 - n) using the same 58 remaining local samples never used for any of the calibration iterations.
+Just as with the local models, each iteration was validated with the remaining local HAFL samples not used in model calibration (116 - n).

-2.4.3 Models using RS-LOCAL Subsets
+3.4.3 Models using RS-LOCAL Subsets 195